-The organ was situated on the higher floor on the back, but seats were church benches, so people were looking towards the altar.
+The organ was situated on the higher floor at the back, but because the seats were church benches, people were looking towards the altar.

 Both soprano and flutist were standing next to the organ, so people could not see them.

-Fortunately our seats were on the side looking side way, so we could see a bit of singer’s profile.
+Fortunately our seats were on the side facing sideways, so we could see a bit of singer’s profile.

-There were many tourists in the audience, but also many women who came on her own.
+There were many tourists in the audience, but also many women who came on their own.

 And many were listening with their eyes closed.